 Orlando Grace Church called me to lead a church restart following its latest church-wide conflict in 2002.
 Through that experience (I served as worship leader prior to taking over as pastor), we got acquainted with Peacemaker Ministries.
 Their services helped us considerably in putting the OGC train back on the track.
+Ken Sande, the founder of Peacemaker Ministries, now equips others for peacemaking and more at Relational Wisdom 360.

 With Peacemaker’s help, I embarked on a personal pastoral mission.
 So far as it depended on me, I would do everything I could with God’s help to see that our church never again sunk to such terrible depths of division and despair.